 Report cards are issued four times a year.
 Our reports are Standards-Based with a 3-point scale (3 proficient, 2 approaching, 1 beginning)..
 If you are concerned about your child's grades, progress, or behavior, please contact the teacher as soon as possible so we can work together to help your child.
-You also may access your child's grades through Teacher Ease on the school website.
-You need to contact Mary Matney at Central Office, 649-7026 X2003.
-She will give you an access code to access the grades.
-Here is the protocol for missing assignments: 1) 5 missing assignments= after school detention (3:30 PM-5:30 PM); 2) 10 missing= Saturday School (8:00 AM-12:00 PM).
+Your child's scores are available through SIS.
+Teachers may contact parents of students with multiple missing assignments to stay after school from 3:30 PM-5:30 PM to get caught up.
 Students must have all missing work complete for before being allowed to retake an assessment for that content.
-This will have to be made up either in after school detention or during Saturday School.
+This will have to be made up either in after school.